 Under the provisions of this program, the FWF can only fund project-specific costs in countries classified as “Least Developed Countries,” “Low Income Countries,” and “Lower Middle Income Countries and Territories” (excluding India) according to the OECD’s current DAC list.
 The participation of researchers from developing countries must be essential for the implementation of the project.
 Please note that by law, the FWF is not permitted to finance costs intended to provide development aid or infrastructure in the partner country.

-Research co-operations with partners from countries that do not fall in the above mentioned categories can be included in accordance with the application guidelines for the respective funding program.
+Research collaborations with partners from countries that do not fall into the above-mentioned categories can still be conducted in accordance with the guidelines for the respective funding program.

 All costs incurred in developing countries must be stated separately in the application and included in the category “other costs.”
 When submitting the application online, in the form “National / international collaborations,” please tick the box indicating that the international collaboration partner in the developing country should be funded by the FWF.

 The following applies to FWF funding for personnel costs of collaboration partners from developing countries: